- Entertainment and Media»

 This novelty song isn't actually set to music but does use some instruments for rhythm.
 It was released in 1966 by Napoean XIV.
 I can remember hearing this song as a kid and thinking that although it was crazy funny, it was really pretty scary particularly as the piece progresses.
 The "song" is about a breakup and the resulting mental instability the singer experiences.

-You can listen to a portion of this song below.
+You can listen to this song below.

 Snoopy Vs the Red Baron